 4. Believing that only very big companies can do outsourced product development better

 A lot of people have the mindset that only big companies or big teams are good at product development.
-They often look for big names while finding a development partner or product development services, and they usually get impressed by the large team size, thinking that more people working on a project will result in a better product.
+They often look for big names while finding a custom software development company/partner or product development services, and they usually get impressed by the large team size, thinking that more people working on a project will result in a better product.

 That is not true every time because a bigger company means a larger team and more people to manage your project.